 A picture you had to buy and use your stock credits for, but you know that something is not right… and you bought it, cause you didn’t have a choice: while you do have it.

 - You have smaller, independent stock websites that distribute ethereal photo content, often for free.
 Yes, you still have a probability of someone using the same photo: you can be forgiven, though, as it is another level of authenticity, with pictures coming from real life and experiences and reflecting real feelings.
-This is quite a contrary to photos you can find at big sharks’ websites: often staged, often fake, often „too” beautiful while you need something so real that it hurts.
+This is quite a contrary to photos you can find at big sharks’ websites that impact your payroll: often staged, often fake, often „too” beautiful while you need something so real that it hurts.
 Small stock photos’ websites can be underestimated; however, you should take a deeper look at them as they are often managed with people with passion.

 - You have several services, where you have access to real, non-commercial photos from social media that you can legally purchase.
 You can regard it as a „social stock”, and this could help you resolve your struggles.
+You may even use some affiliate marketing links to get them cheaper.

 - Finally, you have an opportunity to flourish your content with dedicated photo shoots.
 This takes money and time, but increasingly more people are getting persuaded by it.